Mouli31032007/Compromising-windows-using-Metasploit/README.md

 ## RESULT:
-The Metasploit framework for reconnaissance is  examined successfully.
+The Metasploit framework for reconnaissance is  examined successfully